Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 * **Turn off the projector**
 * **Turn off any lamps and lights as needed**
 ::: tip
-We recommend the steps above for longevity of the room as well as the projector bulb and light bulbs.
+We recommend the steps above for longevity of the room, the projector bulb, and the light bulbs.
 :::

 ---------------------------------------------------------------------------------------------------------